 This organisation was originally formed by Roger Lawson to deal with traffic and transport issues in Southeast London.
 It was subsequently associated with the ABD for some years which is why you will see some references to them on some web pages.
 However that is no longer the case.
-This page contains more background information on how the Alliance of British Drivers (ABD) represents UK motorists.
+This page contains more background information on how the FFDF represents UK motorists.
 It also covers our policies.
-The ABD was founded in 1992 by Brian Gregory.
-It was formerly called the Association of British Drivers but was renamed when we merged with the Drivers Alliance.
 Our objective is to provide an active, responsible voice to lobby on behalf of Britain's drivers.
 We believe that official policies in recent years, both from the national Government and from London bodies such as the Greater London Authority (headed by the Mayor of London) and Transport for London have discriminated against drivers by means of misleading information, obstruction, restriction, delay and taxation.

 Road Pricing and Congestion Tolls